-Competition in Kosovo is governed by law no. 03/L-229 "On the Protection of Competition", published in the Official Gazette no. 88/2010 on 25 November 2010, amended by law no. 04/L-226 "On Amending and Supplementing law no. 03-L-229 'On Protection of Competition'" published in the Official Gazette no. 17/2014 on 10 March 2014 (hereinafter "The Law" or "Competition law") and the secondary legislation passed for the implementation of the law such as: Administrative Instruction no. 04/2012 "On the Form and Content of Legitimacy", Administrative Instruction no. 05/2012 "On Criteria and Terms for Determining Agreements of Minor Importance", Administrative Instruction no. 06/2012 "On Forms of Submitting Requests and Criteria for Determining Concentration of Enterprises", Administrative Instruction no. 07/2012 "On Criteria to Reduce or Release Administrative Measures".
+Competition in Kosovo is governed by law no. 03/L-229 "On the Protection of Competition", amended by law no. 04/L-226 "On Amending and Supplementing law no. 03-L-229 'On Protection of Competition" (hereinafter "The Law" or "Competition law") and the secondary legislation passed for the implementation of the law such as: Administrative Instruction no. 04/2012 "On the Form and Content of Legitimacy", Administrative Instruction no. 05/2012 "On Criteria and Terms for Determining Agreements of Minor Importance", Administrative Instruction no. 06/2012 "On Forms of Submitting Requests and Criteria for Determining Concentration of Enterprises", Administrative Instruction no. 07/2012 "On Criteria to Reduce or Release Administrative Measures".